KiwiBird97/samsung-tv-ws-api/FACTORY.md

 #### Language Set

 Change the set of languages that appear in the System Manager > Language option.
+This can come in handy when testing your Tizen app for other local markets since the Tizen Emulator only supports languages for markets in North America, Europe, and South Korea.

 * Unknown
-* East Asia
+* Eastern Asia
 * Iran
 * Israel
 * Middle East